This Museum Won’t Hurt a Bit

 I have good news and I have bad news.
 First, the bad news:

-Sad Update (that I knew was inevitable): The Menczer Museum of Medicine & Dentistry is closed to the public as of October 1, 2008.
+The Menczer Museum of Medicine & Dentistry is closed to the public as of October 1, 2008.
 We are packing the exhibits in preparation for the move to The University of Connecticut Health Center in Farmington later this year.
 The displays will be changing and not all items will be on exhibit as in the past.
 Some parts of the collection will be at the Tunxis Community College and the local hospitals.
 The Fones School of Dental Hygiene will also have some significant pieces from the dental collection.
 Look for more news of exhibits after we move.
 Thank you for your interest in the museum.

-Now the good: This museum DID reopen in September 2009, albeit in a smaller form, over at the UConn Health Center in Farmington.
+This museum DID reopen in September 2009, albeit in a smaller form, over at the UConn Health Center in Farmington.
 CTMQ Visit here.

-For years we’ve been going down to Delaware to visit my family and I’ve been teasing Hoang with the idea of going to Philly’s Mutter Museum, which houses the most comprehensive collection of medical paraphenalia and grotesqueries in the country.
+For years we’ve been going down to Delaware to visit my family and I’ve been teasing Hoang with the idea of going to Philly’s Mutter Museum, which houses the most comprehensive collection of medical paraphernalia and grotesqueries in the country.
 For some reason, we’ve yet to visit, so I figured Hartford’s Menczer Museum of Medicine and Dentistry would be a suitable substitute.
 I was giddy in anticipation at how happy she’d be about the surprise!

 Hoang leapt into my arms and planted a kiss full on my lips.
 “What more could a girl ask for on her anniversary?!
 Old medical instruments, old dental chairs, and a bunch of old glass eyes?!
 Let’s get to it already!”
-The first is the paper anniversary, the 25th is silver, 50th is gold… and a little known fact: The 4th anniversary is the Museum Anniversary!
+The first is the paper anniversary, the 25th is silver, 50th is gold… and a little known fact: The 4th anniversary is the Weird Museum Anniversary!

 [This and the following footnotes are references to movies.
 Play along and figure them out – answers in the links at the bottom.]